- Places to Explore

 Visit an Offbeat Museum or Two

+The Barnes Foundation has a collection of impressionist and postimpressionist art gathered by eccentric Albert C. Barnes.
+Paintings by such luminaries as Picasso, Matisse, and Cézanne hang alongside African sculpture and pieces of American ironwork.
+The whole shebang moved to Center City, just a stone's throw from the elegant and often overlooked Rodin Museum, from its original site on the Main Line.
 The small galleries and lovely garden of the Rodin Museum display the best collection of the sculptor's work outside Paris.
 On the other side of the city, the Mummer Museum explores the history and significance of that quirky tradition that has beefy Italian men dressing up like drag queens and parading down Broad Street every New Year's Day.

 Like most old cities on the East Coast, Philly is meant to be walked.
 Center City is tiny—about 2½ mi by 2 mi, from river to river and from South Street to Fairmont Avenue.
 Try walking from the Schuylkill to the Delaware in a day, swerving from neighborhood to neighborhood.
 You can hit Rittenhouse Square, Washington Square, Society Hill, Old City, and Queen Village (also called Southwark).
 Let yourself get lost among the tiniest streets.
 Hunt for hidden alleyways, courtyards, and gardens.